lspcontainers/lspcontainers.nvim/README.md

 ## Overview

-The goal of this plugin is to provide simple setup for running language servers in Docker containers integrated into Neovim.
-This plugin expects the same LSP names from `neovim/nvim-lspconfig`.
+The goal of this plugin is to provide a simple method for running language servers in Docker containers using `neovim/nvim-lspconfig`.
+This plugin expects the same language server names from `neovim/nvim-lspconfig`.

 ## Installation